genericmethod/java-bitcoin-utxo-explorer/README.md

 - Built with Java 8 / Spark Web framework and bitcoinj
 - Tested with Wiremock and Rest-Assured.
 - Requires Gradle
+- Uses the Blockchain.info API as a data source

 ## Usage